 Center Hill Lake provides the park with a picturesque backdrop for most of the park’s activities.
 The privately-owned marina and gift shop are open year-round.
 Visitors can rent boats at the marina as well as purchase fishing equipment, gas, and other boating needs.
 The marina also has a seasonally-operated restaurant on-site.
 The water facilities along with the other rentable venues and pavilions make this park a desirable Tennessee destination.

-Edgar Evins is part of Tennessee’s Go Green With Us program, an initiative to use sustainable materials and minimize the human impact within the park’s boundaries.
+Edgar Evins is part of Tennessee’s "Go Green With Us" program, an initiative to use sustainable materials and minimize the human impact within the park’s boundaries.
 From the unique wooden camping platforms to the wildlife habitat and butterfly gardens, the park works hard to keep the ecosystem beautiful and the facilities running as efficiently as possible.
-In addition to the Go Green With Us program, the park strives to combat invasive pests that threaten Tennessee’s forests by using only certified heat-treated wood inside the park’s boundaries.
+In addition, the park strives to combat invasive pests that threaten Tennessee’s forests by using only certified heat-treated wood inside the park’s boundaries.

-Most sites accommodate trailers up to 33 feet in length, and a select few hold trailers up to 40 feet.
+Most sites accommodate rigs up to 33 feet in length, and a select few hold vehicles up to 40 feet.
 The campground has three bathhouses, a dump station, and a community fire circle.
 Leashed pets are welcome and should not be left unattended.
 The campground operates year-round, but be aware of seasonal operations that limit the park from operating to capacity.
-Quiet time begins at 10 pm and remains in effect through sunrise.
+Quiet time begins at 10 PM and remains in effect through sunrise.